akaizn-junior/randi/README.md

 Random Names can be used as placeholder names or actual names for content.
 The data creates interesting names by simply smooshing random nouns and adjectives together.
-Any offensive or inapropriate combinations are not intentional and may be cleaned.
+Any offensive or inapropriate combinations are not intentional and may be removed.

 ## Shout outs